If you’re a solopreneur then I’m sure you, like me, know how important it is to be as productive with your time as possible.

 Here’s how to start to train your flow state:

-- The feelings are the key.
+- Feelings are the key.
 Recall the feelings you felt in your body when you were in that flow state

-- Practice recalling those feelings at different times throughout your day, and especially before to sit down to do your most important work
+- Practice recalling those feelings at different times throughout your day, especially before sitting down to do your most important work

 Use and keep to a schedule